RubenEschauzier/quweda_link_queue_content_analysis/content/abstract.md

 <!-- Object       -->
 This paper analyses the link queue to guide future work on LTQP query optimization approaches that exploit structural information within a Solid environment.
 <!-- Findings     -->
-Our results show that queries exhibit two different execution patterns, one where the link queue is primarily empty and the other where the link queue fills faster than the engine can process.
+We find that queries exhibit two different execution patterns, one where the link queue is primarily empty and the other where the link queue fills faster than the engine can process.
 <!-- Conclusion   -->